MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-session-host.md

 ## 7. Implement the Terraform code

-Here we are putting all of the above sections together.
-You will also notice that we are now using the variables from the `variables.tf` file as well.
+Here we're putting all of the above sections together.
+You'll also notice that we're now using the variables from the `variables.tf` file as well.
 This isn't required, but best practices would be to avoid hard coding the variables in the configuration files.
-We have also created a random string resource for the local user password.
+We've also created a random string resource for the local user password.

 This file references some resources that were created when we built the infrastructure - such as `azurerm_subnet.subnet.id` and `azurerm_virtual_desktop_host_pool.HP.name`.
 If you changed the name of these resources from that section, you also need to update the references here.